Tables, bounds and graphics of sizes of complete arcs in the plane $\mathrm{PG}(2,q)$ for all $q\le321007$ and sporadic $q$ in $[323761\ldots430007]$ obtained by an algorithm with fixed order of points (FOP): Conclusion

 \section{Conclusion}

-The present work contains tables of sizes of \textbf{small complete arcs} in the projective plane $\mathrm{PG}(2,q)$ for \textbf{all} $q\le301813$, $q$ prime power.
-These arcs are obtained with the help of a \textbf{step-by-step algorithm with fixed order of points (FOP)}, see \cite{ComputBound-Svetlog2014,BDFMP-JG2015,BDMP-Bulg2012b,BFMPD-ENDM2013,BDFMP-ArXivFOP}.
+This work contains tables of sizes of \textbf{small complete arcs} in the projective plane $\mathrm{PG}(2,q)$ for \textbf{all} $q\le321007$, $q$ prime power, and 15 sporadic $q$'s in the interval $[323761\ldots$ $430007]$.
+These arcs are obtained with the help of a \textbf{step-by-step algorithm with fixed order of points (FOP)}, see \cite{BDFKMP-ArXiv2015FOP,BDFKMP-JGtoappear,ComputBound-Svetlog2014,BDFMP-JG2015,BDMP-Bulg2012b,BFMPD-ENDM2013,BDFMP-ArXivFOP}.
 The algorithm FOP fixes a particular order on points of the projective plane $\mathrm{PG}(2,q)$.
-In every step, the algorithm FOP adds to an incomplete running arc the next point in this order not lying on bisecants of this arc.
+In each step, the algorithm FOP adds to an incomplete current arc the next point in this order not lying on bisecants of this arc.
 For arcs, sizes of which are collected in this work, a \textbf{lexicographical order of points} in the algorithm FOP was used.
 Therefore these arcs are called \textbf{\emph{lexiarcs}}.

-In the present work, \textbf{upper bounds on the smallest size $t_{2}(2,q)$ of a complete arc in the projective plane $\mathrm{PG}(2,q)$} are considered on the base of the sizes of complete lexiarcs, collected in this work, and of the smallest known sizes of complete arcs in $\mathrm{PG}(2,q)$ for \textbf{all} $q\le160001$, $q$ prime power, collected in \cite{BDFKMP-ArXiv2015Greedy}.
+In this work, \textbf{upper bounds on the smallest size $t_{2}(2,q)$ of a complete arc in the projective plane $\mathrm{PG}(2,q)$} are considered on the base of the sizes of complete lexiarcs, collected in this work, and of the smallest known (up to June 2015) sizes of complete arcs in $\mathrm{PG}(2,q)$ for \textbf{all} $q\le160001$, $q$ prime power, collected in \cite{BDFKMP-ArXiv2015Greedy}.